 There are two types of hashes.
 One of them is called LM Hash and if you observe closely, this is a mirrored value.
 These values are just the same.
 That means that it is an empty password.
 Technically it means that this hash is not being used.
 The part after the colon is called NT Hash or NTLM Hash.
 This is MD4 calculated for the users’ passwords and we will use it to perform Pass The Hash attack.

-Here I’m logged on as the local account Paula and I want to become the local Administrator, so in order to do it, I will use Mimikatz.
+Here we’re logged on as the local account Paula and we want to become the local Administrator, so in order to do it, we will use Mimikatz.
 It’s our edition, marked as “CQURE Edition”.

 We will grab the Debug Privilege first: privilege::debug.
 This is the privilege we need in order to work with processes like lsass.exe.